mjk/uber-rush/README.md

 The first quote in the array will be the best quote for the job.
 Confirming the delivery will start a courier on her journey (unless you're in the sandbox) so be sure you're ready!
 Before you confirm delivery, it's a good idea to subscribe to a few **events** in order to track the courier's progress.

 Uber requests that we only check status every 30 seconds.
 If you're trying to keep up with your courier on a map, that's a slow update cycle--by default we only fire status update events on the same schedule.
-Set `delivery.extrapolate` to true to fire events at a high degree of fidelity, suitable for live maps.

-We simply linearly extrapolate the courier's latitude and longitude given the current location and bearing, and their average speed.
-Every 30 seconds, location will be updated to the official Uber data.

 	delivery.on('status', function(status) {
 		// fired every time the delivery status changes (see below)